 Read Euramet cg-18 before the seminar.
 After reading Euramet cg-18 it will become obvious that knowledge of basic and some advanced mathematics skills are needed to be successful in the Balance Calibration and Uncertainty Seminar.
 Math Exercises: Complete and submit the ‘Required To Know’ math exercises that contain evidence of mathematical skills you must have to be successful in the seminar.
 There is no planned review of these basic mathematics topics during the seminar.
 It is also recommended that you complete the Recommended Math Exercises to enhance your participation in the seminar.
 These topics will be covered during the seminar, however early review will increase your understanding of the concepts.

 To receive a Certificate of Successful Completion, participants are required to fully participate in all classroom and laboratory exercises, turn in or present accurate work assignments, and be present for the entire course, in addition to successfully completing the Balance Calibration Mathematical Exercises Prework.

 This NIST Seminar is designed for beginner to advanced users of balances or calibration managers wanting a better understanding of balances and associated uncertainties in organizations where analytical weighing is an integral part of operations.

+Laptop with spreadsheet capability and/or scientific calculator strongly encouraged.
 Participants must be able to open, use and save MS Excel workbooks from a NIST OWM provided USB memory stick during the seminar.
 Availability of a scientific calculator is encouraged.